-Luckily, Puerto Rico has enough variety to accommodate any type of vacation.
-So whether you want to idle your days by the beach, cram in as much culture as time allows or escape into the depths of a rainforest, or sink into the luxury of a world-class resort, this island will give you the perfect honeymoon.
+Puerto Rico has enough variety to accommodate any type of vacation, so whether you want to idle your days by the beach, cram in as much culture as time allows, escape into the depths of the rainforest, or sink into the luxury of a world-class resort, it's easy to personalize your honeymoon in Puerto Rico.

 Old San Juan